Skip to main content

 Thanks to Call of Duty, the Trijicon ACOG is one of the most iconic weapon sights on the market today.
 Anyone who served in an infantry unit during the GWOT will also instantly be familiar with the design.
 In fact, Trijicon ACOGs are still used by the Marine Corps and U.S. Special Operations Forces today.

 The ACOG (short for Advanced Combat Optical Gunsight) has some huge advantages over other scopes.
 For one, it’s a prism optic that uses a tritium/fiber optic combo to illuminate its reticle.
-That means it doesn’t require a battery to run, eliminating one huge point of failure for many gunsights.
+That means it does not require a battery to run, eliminating one huge point of failure for many gunsights.
 Instead, the fiber optic reticle adjusts brightness automatically based on light conditions.
 In extremely low-light, the tritium insert takes over to still illuminate the reticle.

 Its glass clarity is great, and its lenses work to maximize the amount of ambient light to give you a crystal clear picture.
 RS Regulate even makes an ACOG-specific upper mount, which will give you the lowest possible mounting option for your AK.